12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

 Overwatering results in soggy soil (excess water in the soil).
 Too much water in the soil reduces the oxygen concentration in rootzone and this causes the roots to die.

-When the roots die, they cannot take up water and nutrients needed for the food making process.
-Therefore, the Red Log Plant does not make enough food for growth and energy.
+Death of roots means they cannot take up water and nutrients needed for the food making process.
+Therefore, the plant does not make enough food for growth and energy.
 In a bid to save energy, it begins to drop its leaves.

 Remedies